Cummings accuses UK government of multiple Covid failings

 Dominic Cummings, former special adviser to UK prime minister Boris Johnson, gives evidence during a live steam of a parliamentary committee hearing on Wednesday.
 Photograph: Chris Ratcliffe/Bloomberg

-Dominic Cummings, former top adviser to UK prime minister Boris Johnson, accused the British government on Wednesday of failing the public in its early response to the coronavirus pandemic, apologising to the families of those “who died unnecessarily”.
+Dominic Cummings accused the British government on Wednesday of failing the public in its early response to the coronavirus pandemic and apologised to the families of those “who died unnecessarily”.

-After leaving Mr Johnson’s team late last year, Mr Cummings has become one of his former boss’s most vocal critics over how the prime minister led his team to tackle Covid-19 in the early days of the pandemic last year, describing it as “disastrous”.
+The former top adviser to UK prime minister Boris Johnson left his post last year and has since become one of Mr Johnson’s most vocal critics over how the prime minister led his team to tackle Covid-19 in the early days of the pandemic last year, describing it as “disastrous”.

 Mr Cummings was part of Mr Johnson’s senior team during the period he was criticising.